Osteopathic treatment for animals - Alison O'Dochartaigh

 The Veterinary Surgeons Act 1966 states that permission must be granted from a registered veterinary surgeon before an animal can receive any complementary physical or manipulative therapy, including osteopathy.

 Assessment would include taking a full case history including the presenting issues, past medical history, and aggravating and relieving factors.
-I would then observe the animal moving, followed by palpating their body, head and limbs, to assess joint movement and tissue quality to help me discover any changes in function within the animal's musculoskeletal system.
-I would discuss my findings with the client and if I considered the animal suitable, then I would commence treatment.
-If I had any reservations about my findings then I would refer the animal back to the veterinary surgeon concerned for further investigations.
+Alison would then observe the animal moving, followed by palpating their body, head and limbs, to assess joint movement and tissue quality to help her discover any changes in function within the animal's musculoskeletal system.
+Alison would discuss her findings with the owner and if she considered the animal suitable, then she would commence treatment.
+If she had any reservations about her findings then she would refer the animal back to the veterinary surgeon concerned for further investigations.

-Please contact me on 07789 518356 or e-mail [email protected] to discuss individual cases, and whether osteopathy may help them.
+Please contact Alison on 07789 518356 or e-mail email@example.com to discuss individual cases, and whether osteopathy may help them.